ggreer/geoff.greer.fm/_posts/2012-12-28-the-cost-of-features.md

 <div id="cass_cloc_chart_div" style="width: 100%; height: 500px;"> </div>

 These examples aren't cherry-picked.
-I ran the numbers on other code bases, but generating graphs for them all wasn't worth the effort.
+I ran the numbers on other code bases, but these graphs take up a lot of space.

 Why do cars, airframes, and software grow?
 Naively, we should expect some of them to shrink over time.